tonyjurg/Nestle1904LFT/README.md

 # n1904_lft
-xml conversion based upon low-fat-tree data.
+Text-fabric presentation of xml based upon low-fat-tree data.
 This is an experimental version and subject to changes.

 versions: